jean-michel frank: a very french love affair

 We moved to a new apartment in Clinton Hill, Brooklyn just before the end of last year.
-As lovers of spaces and their possibilities, Quy and I have been like two kids in a candy store - kids with no supervision and a world of possibilities, but only a fistful of loose change and endless tough decisions between one sugar fix and another.
+As lovers of spaces and their possibilities, Quy and I have been like two kids in a candy store - kids with no supervision and a world of possibilities, but with only a fistful of change and endless tough decisions between one piece and another.
 That said, in all our planning and dreaming, it’s safe to say that no one designer has been occupying our minds more than Jean-Michel Frank.
 By now we refer to him almost as an old friend - the kind of friend you’ve known for so long that you forget how you first met.

 There is an elegant strangeness and almost childlike sense of scale and proportion which draws us to Frank’s work again and again.
 His curious placement of furniture within a room, neither perfectly ordered nor symmetrical, is somewhat similar to that of a doll’s house.
 Large pieces of exquisitely made furniture are off-set by a particularly small pair of sconces; a single, decisively placed vase resting on a mantle.
 Luxury materials such as shagreen, parchment and Hèrmes leather sit alongside plaster, terra cotta, jute, plywood and imitation leather, not following any rules or expectations.